Penske PC-10: Other teams that raced the PC-10

 In 1983 the Arciero Racing, Machinists Union Racing and VDS Racing acquired Penske PC-10s to race that season.
 While these cars were modified to be in accordance with CART/USAC (Indy 500) rules for the 1983 season, these cars were not designated as PC-10Bs.
 Only cars directly affiliated with Penske Racing had that designation specifically.

 Arciero Racing with Pete Halsmer would compete for the entire 1983 CART season with exception to the Indy 500 where Halsmer failed to qualify.
 He finished the season 11th in the point standings.
 Johnny Parsons Jr would join the team for the Indy 500 where he qualified a PC-10B (purchased from Penske during qualifications after their primary PC-10 had been wrecked) starting 23rd and finishing 22nd in the race.
 Parsons would return to the team one more time for the Norton Michigan 500 where he finished 30th.

 Machinists Union Racing raced most of the 1983 CART season with drivers Roger Mears and Josele Garza driving PC-10s (modified).
 Roger Mears would race all races on the CART schedule with exception to the Norton Michigan 500 where he failed to qualify.
 He would finish the season in 12th place.
 Josele Garza would miss the races at Atlanta, Milwaukee and Phoenix and finish the season in 22nd place.
 His best finish of the season was 9th at the Pocono 500.

 VDS Racing would race the majority of the 1983 CART season with John Paul Jr driving for the team.
 John Paul Jr would fail to qualify for the Indy 500 and the team did not participate at Milwaukee a week later.
-However, John Paul Jr won a stunning victory for the team at the Norton Michigan 500 passing Rick Mears in the closing laps of the race.
+However, John Paul Jr won a victory for the team at the Norton Michigan 500 passing Rick Mears in the closing laps of the race.
 He would finish the season in 8th place in the standings.
 Driver Geoff Brabham would join the team for 6 races over the course of the 1983 CART season with his best finish a 4th at the Indy 500.